 If the company is a corporation, the third section of a corporation's balance sheet is Stockholders' Equity.
-(If the company is a sole proprietorship, it is Owner's Equity.)
-The amount of Stockholders' Equity is the difference (or residual) of assets minus liabilities.
+(If the company is a sole proprietorship, it is referred to as Owner's Equity.)
+The amount of Stockholders' Equity is exactly the difference between the asset amounts and the liability amounts.
+As a result accountants often refer to Stockholders' Equity as the difference (or residual) of assets minus liabilities.
 Stockholders' Equity is also the "book value" of the corporation.

 Since the corporation's assets are shown at cost or lower (and not at their market values) it is important that you do not associate the reported amount of Stockholders' Equity with the market value of the corporation.
 (Hence, it is a poor choice of words to refer to Stockholders' Equity as the corporation's "net worth".)
-To determine the estimated market value of a corporation, you should obtain the services of a professional familiar with valuing businesses.
+To find the market value of a corporation, you should obtain the services of a professional familiar with valuing businesses.